 - Surgeon Should have known.
 There was nothing secretive or mysterious about the THR device implanted inside of you.
 Its packaging clearly informed the surgeon that the parts were not approved for a THR.
 The writings that were inside the clearly marked boxes provided this same information.
 What was your surgeon thinking, you may wonder?
 Well, do you really want to wait a few years to find out?

 LOOK BEFORE YOU LEAP INTO FEDERAL COURT.

 New cases continue to be filed incorrectly alleging that Smith & Nephew kept surgeons in the dark about unapproved hip implants.
 This dilutes the strength of the products liability cases nationwide and is not supported by the facts.
 The surgeons knew.
 They were warned at various points along the way, and if they did not know, they were careless.
 Either way, you deserve to ask what happened.
-Why did the sales rep put profits over your health?
-Why did the doctor implant an unapproved device and ignore written warnings?

 Look Before You Leap into a Federal Court Slowdown.